 Expeditions from Europe and Spain brought fowl to the New World in the 1500s, and colonists and Native Americans alike saw a chance to breed flocks that provided life-sustaining protein that also tasted great.

-The eggs, breasts and thighs we know from modern grocery stores is not the poultry of old, but more and more people today are realizing the value of birds raised without the hormones, antibiotics and other negatives of mass production.
+The eggs, breasts, and thighs we know from modern grocery stores is not the poultry of old, but more and more people today are realizing the value of birds raised without the hormones, antibiotics, and other negatives of mass production.
 Pastured poultry not only yields the healthiest chickens, but also provides pest control and other benefits.

 At Southall, chickens play a central role in the symbiotic cycle.
 Here you’ll find the dark Polish, the Wyandotte and the Sussex, the California whites and the barred rocks, among other breeds, each providing thousands of eggs on an annual basis.

-For Chef Tyler Brown, chicken husbandry is a continual exploration, even after years of observation.
+Chicken husbandry is a continual exploration, even after years of observation.
 The blue egg of a Polish hen matches her bright blue feet, for instance, and some breeds produce a larger yolk, or a tougher shell, or have proven to be more prolific over time.
 Some hens can lay 250 eggs a year, while others are more finicky – but may well be worth the wait.

 Because the Southall flock is mobile, our chickens can be utilized for different purposes, rotating through sections of open pasture to manage insects and sent in behind the cattle and sheep within hardwood silvopasture areas to spread their predecessors’ manure, while adding a little natural fertilizer of their own.
 They even help remove mammal parasites from the equation.